jschnab/systems_design/url_shortening/README.md

 application by adding more application servers.
 Load balancers will balance traffic from clients to the cluster of application servers.

+Since the application is read-heavy, caching would be beneficial.
+A cache holding 20% of daily traffic would store 17GB of data (read throughput is 1MB per second).
+This volume of data easily fits on a single server.

 ## Detailed design

 We will build our system using the programming language Python.
 Python has